 5. Get a second opinion

-Ask a friend, family member, teacher, or student advisor to read your personal statement before you submit it to the university.
-They can provide helpful feedback on how easy it is to read, whether it conveys your skills and qualities, and offer tips for improvement.
-A fresh pair of eyes can spot things you might have missed.
+Ask a teacher, school counselor, academic advisor, friend, or family member to read your personal statement before you submit it.
+They can give helpful feedback on how easy it is to read, whether it clearly shows your skills and qualities, and where it could be improved.

 University application FAQs